 - Open systems access

-- Old methodology security implementations rather than modern leading practices
+- Old methodology security implementations instead of current best practices

-- Failure to deploy out-of-band 2FA secured communications (e.g. Man In The Middle Attacks)
+- Failure to deploy out-of-band two-factor authentication (2FA secured communications (example: Man In The Middle Attacks)

 Advanced Testing Services

-Horizon3 frequently adds features to the NodeZero testing platform in order to keep on top of increasingly cunning attackers.
-Advanced NodeZero testing services are:
+Horizon3 frequently introduces features to the NodeZero pentest arsenal in order to keep on top of increasingly cunning attackers.
+Examples of advanced NodeZero pentest services are:

-- Phishing Damage Potential Testing: Estimate the amount of havoc that could be caused by a cybercriminal with phished credentials and recommend effective remediation.
+- Phishing Impact Testing: Determine the extent of havoc that could be caused by a cybercriminal with phished credentials and recommend efficient fixes.

-- PCI-DSS Compliance: Perform in-depth testing and reporting to demonstrate compliance with the PCI Data Security Standard.
-Compliance reports can be submitted to auditors.
+- PCI-DSS Compliance: Run in-depth penetration testing and reporting to show adherence to the PCI Data Security Standard.
+Compliance reports can be shared with auditors.

-- Trip Wires: Set up honeypots so you can react rapidly to signs of active attacks in high-risk parts of your environment.
+- Trip Wires: Intelligently deploy honeypots so you can react quickly to signs of active attacks in high-risk parts of your environment.

 - Kubernetes Testing: Pentest Kubernetes clusters, uncovering issues such as container escapes, RBAC misconfigurations, and hidden exposures.